-- Zuchhinis are full of Vitamin A, magnesium, folate and so many more needed phytonutrients
+- Zucchinis are full of Vitamin A, magnesium, folate and so many more needed nutrients

-- Sesame Seeds are a great source of calcium, iron, fiber, protein and more.
-Sesame Seeds are also anti-inflammatories and have been proven to reduce knee pain.
-How cool is that!
+- Sesame Seeds are a great source of calcium, iron, fiber, protein, and more

 Do you need a dose of healthy in your life?
 This spicy sesame zoodles dish might just do the trick.